 Elmwood Place is a very small village located in the state of Ohio.
 With a population of 2,055 people and just one neighborhood, Elmwood Place is the 455th largest community in Ohio.
-Much of the housing stock in Elmwood Place was built prior to World War II, making it one of the older and more historic villages in the country.
+Elmwood Place has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages, Elmwood Place isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Elmwood Place are a mix of both white- and blue-collar jobs.
 Overall, Elmwood Place is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Elmwood Place who work in food service (23.62%), maintenance occupations (14.23%), and healthcare (9.67%).

-A relatively large number of people in Elmwood Place telecommute to their jobs.
-Overall, about 8.25% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.25% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The rate of college-level education in Elmwood Place is quite a bit lower than the national average among all cities of 21.84%: just 12.70% of people here over 25 have a bachelor's degree or an advanced degree.